 Today it took us 5 hours to reach 165°F internally while in the summer it only took us 3 hours so you have to keep checking it.

-When you take the bird out of the smoker it should like nice and browned like the picture below.
+When you take the bird out of the smoker the skin should like nice and browned like the picture below.
 Let it set for 10 – 15 minutes before carving.

 Below you can see what it looks like after we carved it.
 This was when we had the full pre-Thanksgiving dinner.
 It went so fast we had very little leftovers.